saylesss88/nix-book/src/nix/sops-nix.md

 5. sops-nix's automatic decryption feature using system SSH host keys only works with ed25519 host keys for deriving Age decryption keys.
-Therefore, for system decryption, ensure your using ed25519 not rsa keys:
+Therefore, for system decryption, ensure you're using ed25519 not rsa keys:

 ```bash
 ssh-keygen -t ed25519 -C "your_email@example.com"